spkru/kruszynski-rating/README.md

 Skill System - figure out how good players are
 Matchmaking System - puts players together into matches
 Ranking/Rating System - tells players how good they are

+## Acknowledgements

+Thanks to Łukasz Korycki for helpfull discussions.

 ## References